haruiz/haruiz/README.md

     - Mathematical simulation and electromagnetism

 - 🌱 I’m currently learning Jax and Transformers in my free-time.
-- 👯 Looking to collaborate on any open-source project related to the research areas mentioned above or with social meaning.
+- 👯 Looking to collaborate in any open-source project related to the research areas mentioned above or with social meaning.
-- 💬 Ask me about anything and everything.
 - 🚀 Open-source projects: FalconCV, CVStudio and Rigging.js
 - ⚡ Fun fact: Before I went to school I wanted to be a soccer player